-Motivated by the exact recovery property of non-smooth loss functions (e.g., the $\ell_1$-norm and the nuclear norm), we consider the following estimator:
+In contrast, motivated by the exact recovery properties of non-smooth loss functions (e.g., the $\ell_1$-norm and the nuclear norm), we consider the following alternative estimator:

-We note that the optimization problem on the right hand-side is convex in $A$ (while having a non-smooth objective) and, therefore, it can be solved efficiently by various existing optimization solvers.
-The estimator \eqref{eqn:obj} is closely related to the LASSO estimator in the sense that the loss function in \eqref{eqn:obj} can be viewed as a generalization of the $\ell_1$-loss function.
-More specifically, in the case when $n=1$, the estimator \eqref{eqn:obj} reduces to
+We note that the optimization problem \eqnref{eqn:obj} remains convex in $A$ despite its non-smooth objective function; therefore, it can be solved efficiently by existing optimization solvers.
+The estimator \eqnref{eqn:obj} is closely related to the LASSO estimator, as its loss function can be interpreted as a generalization of the $\ell_1$-loss function.
+More specifically, when $n=1$, the estimator \eqnref{eqn:obj} simplifies to